raspberrypilearning/rpi-control-led/en/step_1.md

   </div><br>
 </html>

+--- collapse ---
+---
+title: No YouTube?
+Download the video!
+---

+You can download all the resources for this project, including the above video [by clicking here](https://projects.raspberrypi.org/en/projects/rpi-control-led-go){:target="_blank"}.

+--- /collapse ---

 It is always a good idea to test that your circuit is working, before you write any code.
 You can test your circuit using a 3V3 and GND pins on the Raspberry Pi.